Octoconvo/octoconvo/documentation/TESTGUIDELINES.md

 ### Testing Data

-The primary strategy is to create a script to populate the database that serves as the primary cornerstone for all GET related requests and access control checks.
+The primary strategy is to create a script to populate the database that serves as the primary cornerstone for all GET requests and access control checks.
 This reduces the time on writing future tests, which improves testing efficiency.
-To further streamline the process and improve testing maintainability, we need to create a naming convention to differentiate between seeded data and data created in the test suites.
+To further streamline the process and improve testing maintainability, we need to create a naming convention and differentiate between seeded data and data created in the test suites.

 #### Initial Data

-The data is manually populated by running the 'populateDB.ts script' and will persist permanently in the database.
+The data is manually populated by running the populateDB.ts script and will persist permanently in the database.
 This initial data is used to test for functionalities that require a set of data to handle complex access control.
 For example, the message POST requires a user, either a community or DM and checks its participation state validity.
 This initial data serves as a stable foundation to test GET requests and is used for access control checks.
-Initial data should never be edited in the test suites. with only exception to mutate the initial data is to add related relational data in its field, for example, adding a participant in the participants field.
+Initial data should never be edited in the test suites.
+The only exception to mutate the initial data is when adding related relational data in its field, for example, adding a participant in the participants field.

+#### Test Data

+All data that is created inside the test suites is considered testing data.
+The main function of test data is to test PUT and DELETE requests in its test suites and should not effect other test suites.
+It is also important to not that the test data should always be deleted efter running the test suites.

+#### Naming Convention

+The naming convention is divided into three segments.
+Each segment provides information on the usage and type of the data.

+`[usage][schematype][id]`

 #### Naming Convention for Initial Data